The Tale of the Heike: The Initiates' Book

-Treated as a secret text by [a group of biwahōshi], this chapter is believed to have originated in the late 13th century, after the Heike proper. […] It brings together information about Kiyomori's daughter Kenreimon'in, the mother of Emperor Antoku. […] It constitutes a single literary entity – a tale in the old monogatari style, rich in poetic imagery, rhythmic passages, waka, and melancholy associations.
+Treated as a secret text by [a group of biwahōshi], this chapter is believed to have originated in the late 13th century, after the Heike proper. [...]
+It brings together information about Kiyomori's daughter Kenreimon'in, the mother of Emperor Antoku. [...]
+It constitutes a single literary entity – a tale in the old monogatari style, rich in poetic imagery, rhythmic passages, waka, and melancholy associations.

-In 1185, Taira no Tokuko becomes a nun and moves to an old hut near the capitol.
+In 1185, Taira no Tokuko becomes a nun and moves to an old hut near the capital.
 Her life is filled with sadness as memories of the past glory haunt her.
 After the 1185 earthquake, the hut is ruined.

 In the autumn of 1185, Taira no Tokuko moves to a remote Buddhist retreat at Jakkō-in in the Ohara mountains to avoid public attention.
 There she devotes herself to Buddhist practices.
 Natural sights evoke images of Sukhavati and impermanence in her mind.

 In the spring of 1186, Retired Emperor Go-Shirakawa makes a visit to the mountain retreat.
 She talks with the Retired Emperor about human miseries and Buddhist ideas of suffering and rebirth in the pure land.

 As she remembers past glory of the Taira and their fall, she makes parallels between the events in her life and the six realms of rebirth.
 She also mentions a dream in which she saw the Taira in the dragon king's palace asking her to pray for their salvation.

-The bell of the Jakkō-in sounds (parallel to the bells of the Gion monastery in the first lines of the Tale) and the Retired Emperor leaves for the capitol.
+The bell of the Jakkō-in sounds (parallel to the bells of the Gion monastery in the first lines of the Tale) and the Retired Emperor leaves for the capital.
 Misfortunes of the Taira are blamed on Taira no Kiyomori (his evil deeds caused the suffering of the whole Taira clan).
 In 1191, Tokuko falls ill, dies invoking Amitābha's name and is welcomed by Amitābha to Sukhavati.